Devin

 Autonomous Code Execution & PR Creation

-Devin autonomously writes, runs, and tests code in an isolated VM environment, then creates pull requests on GitHub, GitLab, or Bitbucket — from ticket to merged PR without requiring human intervention at each step.
+Devin autonomously writes, runs, and tests code in an isolated VM environment, then creates pull requests on GitHub, GitLab, or Bitbucket, from ticket to merged PR without requiring human intervention at each step.
+Devin v3 introduced dynamic re-planning: if Devin hits a roadblock mid-session, it alters its strategy without waiting for human input.
 Devin can handle most engineering tasks completable within roughly three hours, including implementing new features, fixing bugs, and building integrations.

 Parallel Multi-Agent Orchestration (MultiDevin)